Endowment Life Insurance

 Your endowment savings life insurance policy could be invested in a number of ways…

 - Unit linked – the premium is invested in units of an investment fund.
 Policyholders can usually choose which funds to invest their premiums in.

 - Savings endowment policies – an investment product that’s set up as a regular savings plan and pays out a lump sum at the end of the agreed period.

 - Mortgage endowment policies – are often taken out alongside an interest only mortgage.
 You pay a set amount every month, and when the policy matures you are paid out a cash lump sum intended to pay off your mortgage.

-How to Get endowment life insurance in the UK
+How to get endowment life insurance

 To find an endowment life insurance policy that suits your investment and risk appetite, make an enquiry to speak to a financial advisor.

-Online Money Advisor works with financial experts who understand the endowment market and can give you a recommendation for the best policy and provider to choose.
+We work with financial experts who understand the endowment market and can give you a recommendation for the best policy and provider to choose.

 To find the life insurance provider that will pay you back the best return for your cash, compare the offers on the market.
 You can do this using an endowment life insurance calculator which can be found online.

 Many major providers of endowment life insurance will have an online calculator on their web page to help you see how much you would have to invest to get a certain lump sum payout.